 Typically, as light passes through your eye, your lens adjusts its shape to focus the light on the retina.
 But as you get older, your lens tires out a bit.
 It isn’t as elastic as it once was, and may even be thicker, resulting in a harder time discerning text and objects that are close to your face.

-People with presbyopia can benefit from bifocal or multifocal glasses and contacts, which sharpen their vision at multiple distances.
+People with presbyopia can benefit from bifocal or multifocal contacts and glasses, which sharpen their vision at multiple distances.
 They may also wear reading glasses when they want to pick up a book.

 Glasses sitting on a stack of books